 10 Major Historical Battles Which Shaped The Tumultuous Viking Age

 Below is a list of 10 major historical battles that unfolded in Scandinavia or overseas during the tumultuous Viking Age.
-The list comprises a notable series of both land and maritime clashes that shaped the history of the early medieval Scandinavian monarchies (as well as other parts of Europe at the time) which were recorded in various medieval manuscripts (including the Old Norse literature).
+The list comprises a notable series of both land and maritime clashes which shaped the history of the early medieval Scandinavian monarchies (as well as other parts of Europe at the time).
+These battles were also recorded in various medieval manuscripts of the time (including those pertaining to the Old Norse literature).
 The historical events briefly detailed below are listed in chronological order.

 1. Battle of Hafrsfjord

 The Battle of Hafrsfjord took place on sea near Hafrsfjord, Stavanger peninsula, present-day Rogaland county, at some point during the late 9th century.
-Some sources indicate a precise year for the battle which allegedly would be 872 (although this might be nothing more but a 19th century Romantic invention).
+Some sources indicate a precise year for this clash which allegedly would be 872 (although this might be nothing more but a mere 19th century Romantic invention).